Kate Northcott, LMFT

 In certain cases, you may need to call me if a problem develops between sessions.
 If a phone consultation is needed, I will charge for any time over 10 minutes on a pro-rated basis.
 Often, I can schedule additional sessions with you at the office within a day or two of your call if needed.
 If you think you will need to call me frequently between sessions, we should discuss this at the initial appointment.
 If you believe you are having a life-threatening emergency and are unable to contact me you should go to the nearest emergency room or call 911.

 Scheduling and First Appointment

 Please contact me by email, if possible, to arrange an initial appointment.
 I will be happy to answer questions about my practice by email and to briefly respond to questions about you and your needs for therapy by telephone (to preserve your confidentiality).
 Our first appointment will allow time for you to tell me about yourself, for me to answer any questions about my practice and how we will work together.
 This initial appointment itself can be very therapeutic.
 My usual fee applies to your first appointment.
-Please bring completed questionnaires and therapy disclosures to your first appointment.
+I will ask you to return questionnaires and therapy disclosures before your first appointment.
 I will email these forms to you when we schedule your first appointment.

 I am in my office Tuesday, Wednesday and Thursday.
 My earliest appointment is at 11:00 a.m. and my latest appointment is at 4:00 p.m.